 It’s been a delight photographing them flitting around a vine near my feeders.
 They’re quite acrobatic, sometimes even hanging upside down – one photo I took almost looks like they’re attempting a mid-air chin-up!

-Last week, I noticed a change in their behavior.
-The Downy Woodpeckers would grab a beakful of suet and fly off in a hurry.
-It became clear they were feeding young ones nearby.
-And sure enough, on Mother’s Day, May 12th, 2024, my hopes were fulfilled!
-Two fledgling Downy Woodpeckers arrived at the suet feeder and started chowing down.
+Last week, I started noticing a shift in their behavior.
+The Downy Woodpeckers would grab a beakful of suet and rush off.
+That told me they were feeding young nearby.
+On Mother’s Day, May 12th, 2024, it all came together.
+Two fledgling Downy Woodpeckers showed up at the feeder and went straight to eating.

 I was fortunate enough to capture some photos of these adorable youngsters.
 Here’s what you can expect to see if you have Downy Woodpeckers in your own backyard:

 - Fledgling Fashion: They resemble their parents but with a twist!
-Their black markings are a duller brown, their undersides are grayish or buffy, and their chests and flanks are finely streaked.
+Their black markings appear more brown, their undersides look grayish or buffy, and their chests and flanks show fine streaking.

 - Red Heads in Progress: Keep an eye out for a hint of red or pink on the crown of young males.
 This is a sneak peek of their future red nape patch.